cosmicmonkeysounds/CFAT-FORMAT2025/carpet_hotel/elevator_control/README.md

 ## LED Animations

-The system features automatic LED animations controlled by the Python launcher:
+The system features automatic LED animations **fully controlled by the Python launcher**:

 ### Stable Scene Mode
-- **GREEN LED blinks quickly** (300ms on, 300ms off)
+- **GREEN LED blinks quickly** (150ms on, 150ms off)
 - Yellow and Red LEDs are off
 - Indicates the system is ready and in a stable scene

 ### Transition Mode
-- **LEDs cycle rapidly**: RED → YELLOW → GREEN
+- **LEDs cycle very rapidly**: RED → YELLOW → GREEN
 - Each LED lights up in sequence (on/off)
 - Indicates a scene transition is in progress
-- Default period: 150ms per LED (very fast!)
+- Period: 100ms per LED (very fast!)

+**Note:** The Arduino simply receives direct LED on/off commands from Python.
+All animation timing and logic is handled by the Python launcher in a dedicated thread.

 ## Communication Protocol